 Begin with the video lesson option.
 The videos eliminate the need for training as they provide a co-teaching experience in the classroom.
 Each lesson will follow the same format.
-The first 3 lessons may seem rigorous; however, each lesson follows the same format, making them less stressful as more are taught.
+The first 3 lessons may seem rigorous; however, they will get easier with practice.

 Passage Books for each student can be printed from the "Tools" tab.

 If teaching from the lesson, rather than the video, make sure you are correctly using the tool bar on each lesson.
-The last two buttons will make the document full screen.
+Use the option for full-screen.